-After his college career ended in 2007, McVay graduated from college and began working as an assistant coach for Jon Gruden and the Tampa Bay Buccaneers.
+After his college career ended in 2007, McVay began working as an assistant coach for Jon Gruden and the Tampa Bay Buccaneers.
 In 2009, McVay served as the quality control and wide receivers coach for the Florida Tuskers of the United Football League, working under Jay Gruden.

-McVay’s next stop in coaching came as an assistant tight ends coach for the Washington Redskins on head coach Mike Shanahan’s staff.
-He became the lead tight ends coach from 2011-2013, before being promoted to offensive coordinator when the Redskins hired Jay Gruden in 2014.
+McVay's next stop in coaching came as an assistant tight ends coach for the Washington Redskins on head coach Mike Shanahan's staff.
+He became the lead tight ends coach from 2011-2013, before being promoted to offensive coordinator when Washington hired Jay Gruden in 2014.